Link to this sectionHailo Export for Ultralytics YOLO Models#

 |---|---|---|

-| YOLOv8 / YOLO11 detection, stock models | ✅ Good | Shared decoupled detection head; .alls, end nodes, and NMS config still need to match the exported graph and fixed imgsz. |
+| YOLOv8 / YOLO11 detection | ✅ Good | Shared decoupled detection head; .alls directives, end nodes, and NMS config still need to match the exported graph and fixed imgsz. |

-| Custom YOLOv8 / YOLO11 detection | ✅ Possible | Requires per-model NMS configuration generated from class count, strides, and detection-head layout; static Model Zoo JSON will not match. |
+| Custom YOLOv8 / YOLO11 detection | ✅ Possible | Requires per-model NMS configuration generated from class count, strides, and detection-head layout; static JSON will not match. |

-| Dynamic or arbitrary image sizes | ❌ Not supported | Hailo compilation uses a fixed input shape; .alls and NMS settings must match the exported imgsz. |
+| Dynamic or arbitrary image sizes | ❌ Not supported | Hailo compilation uses a fixed input shape; .alls and post-processing settings must match the exported imgsz. |

 The Hailo DFC is required for parsing, optimization, and compilation.
 Download the Python wheel from the Hailo Developer Zone (free registration required) and install it:

-pip install /path/to/hailo_sdk_client-*.whlThe Hailo DFC SDK requires a Linux x86_64 machine.
+pip install /path/to/hailo_dataflow_compiler-*.whlThe Hailo DFC SDK requires a Linux x86_64 machine.
 Export and compilation cannot be performed on ARM devices such as Raspberry Pi.
 Copy the resulting .hef file to your Hailo-powered device for deployment with HailoRT.

 The script below compiles a YOLO11n detection model from .pt to .hef at a fixed 640-pixel input size.
 It exports to ONNX using Ultralytics, then compiles with Hailo DFC using COCO128 as a small calibration dataset.